 As its name implies, RPA does involve process automation and works well with repetitive, deterministic business processes involving structured data – where there is no judgment involved.
 Tell it exactly what you need it to do and RPA can do it better, faster and cheaper than a human.

-If a task comes along that deviates from the pre-defined task, RPA will not be able to automate it.
+But if a task comes along that deviates from the pre-defined task, RPA will not be able to automate it.
 It cannot make judgments about information or learn and improve with experience.
-In that sense, RPA is different from machine learning, and IPA.
+In that sense, RPA is different from machine learning and IPA.

 For the same reason, RPA is ineffective with workflows involving unstructured data – those that require some level of cognitive ability.
 And this type of data makes up over 80% of the data in most enterprises today.